 Runner’s knee is an umbrella term that covers all types of knee related pain.
 Patellofemoral pain syndrome, patellofemoral malalignment, chondromalacia, and iliotibial band syndrome are four different ailments sharing space under this rather sad umbrella.

 Other than excessive running, what causes a runner’s knee?

 Causes of Runner’s Knee

 Remember when said iliotibial band syndrome just a few lines ago?
 That one is almost always caused by overuse.
+(Click here if you want to read an article I wrote about IT band syndrome!)
 And that other wordy term I mentioned, patellofemoral pain syndrome, is also caused by overuse.
 No blog about that one yet, but it will come.

 Actually, all the aforementioned types of runner’s knee can result from overuse.
 But let’s focus on IT band syndrome and patellofemoral pain syndrome for now.

 Here’s how overuse leads to IT band syndrome: the repeated bending of the knee can tighten the IT band to such an extent that it starts rubbing up against the thigh bone.
 It’s not supposed to do that, in case you were wondering.
 The insertion site of the IT band, just under the knee, feels sharp and tender when this syndrome kicks in.
 Running, biking, climbing… Any hobby that involves a constantly bending knee can cause this type of runner’s knee.

 Now for patellofemoral pain syndrome!
 This type of runner’s knee is more common in activities that involve jumping or squatting, in addition to overdoing it with the running.
 The repetitive stress on the knee joint causes aggravation right under the kneecap.